Make a plan for quitting smoking

 But it's best to check with your doctor to find out which, if any, of these medications is the right fit for you.

-Also, whether or not you seek professional help to quit, be sure to let your doctor and pharmacist know that you are giving up smoking.
+Also, whether or not you seek professional help to quit, be sure to let your doctor and pharmacist know you are giving up smoking.
 Nicotine changes how some drugs work, so some of your prescriptions may need to be changed after you quit.Additional sources: American Cancer Society; National Cancer Institute